irombie/federated_learning/README.md

-# federated_learning
+Federated Learning
-A federated learning tutorial sequence for educational purposes.
+A federated learning tutorial sequence using PyTorch.

+The files consist of the following:
+1. ```intro_fl.ipynb```: A gentle introduction to federated learning.